noSkidlol/discord-bot-lua-obfuscator/README.md

 Simple discord bot written in python for obfuscating lua files sent by a user in a specific channel (also works in direct messages).
 Useful for securing your lua scripts (work with fivem/roblox etc resources).
-<br><b>This is a modified version for repl and heroku.</b>
+<br><br><b>This is a modified version for repl and heroku.</b>
-If you are trying to run this from your desktop just use the original source from yunglean4171: https://github.com/yunglean4171/discord-bot-lua-obfuscator
+If you are trying to run this from your desktop just use the original source from yunglean4171: https://github.com/yunglean4171/discord-bot-lua-obfuscator<br><br>

 ```
 In repl start a blank template and import from github.com. https://github.com/jmesfo0/discord-bot-lua-obfuscator